5.0 out of 5 stars Marketing for a sustainable business that promotes common good, February 4, 2010

 "Shel's workshop at Book Marketing Conference Online (www.BookMarketingConferenceOnline.com), was spectacular.
 He transformed a topic that could be considered dry and boring into an enjoyable and highly useful (and entertaining) workshop.
 Shel provided us with real-world examples of how to connect with the media in a way that gets us noticed and gets us "gigs."

-—D'vorah Lansky, M.Ed. and Bestselling author of Book Marketing Made Easy: Simple Strategies for Selling Your Nonfiction Book Online http://BookMarketingMadeEasy.com
+—D'vorah Lansky, M.Ed. and Bestselling author of Book Marketing Made Easy: Simple Strategies for Selling Your Nonfiction Book Online https://BookMarketingMadeEasy.com

 "I think the seminar [that Shel did with Warren Whitlock] hit the perfect balance of educating people about inexpensive ways to market books and letting them know that you have products and services they can purchase.
-There was no "hard sell", but at the same time you built interest in your books and services so that some people would naturally want to investigate more.
-Many teleseminars CLAIM in their run-up advertising that they are "Free", but then towards the end you get the whole "$5000 of bonuses if you order now!" routine.
+There was no "hard sell," but at the same time you built interest in your books and services so that some people would naturally want to investigate more.
+Many teleseminars CLAIM in their run-up advertising that they are "Free," but then towards the end you get the whole "$5000 of bonuses if you order now!" routine.
 I think you eloquently explained the whole concept that if you give to people first, without expecting an immediate return, then down the line you can develop a residual income through the reputation you have built."

 —John Toomey, IEICO